ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/31_Earthwork/311000 Site Clearing.md

    1. D2922 - Density of Soil and Soil-Aggregate In-Place by Nuclear Methods (Shallow Depth).
    1. D4253 - Maximum Index Density of Soils Using a Vibratory Table.
    1. D4254 - Minimum Index Density of Soils and Calculation of Relative Density.
 1. SUBMITTALS
-   1. Submit site specific Erosion and Sediment and Control plan in accordance with the NREL Storm Water Pollution Prevention Plan.
+   1. Submit site specific Erosion and Sediment and Control plan in accordance with the Owner Storm Water Pollution Prevention Plan.
    1. QUALITY CONTROL
    1. Requirements of Regulatory Agencies
    1. Soil erosion and sedimentation control permit as may be required by the State of Colorado will be obtained by the Owner.
 Contractor must have a copy of the permit on site and comply with all requirements.